Vietnam.vn - Nền tảng quảng bá Việt Nam

 Treatment of otitis media

 The use of antibiotics in the treatment of otitis media depends on the stage and cause of the disease.
 There are cases where antibiotics are used from the beginning.
 In cases where the patient does not need antibiotics, treatment will focus on symptoms and follow up after 48 - 72 hours to re-evaluate.
-If the disease progresses unfavorably, the patient can be given antibiotics.
+If the disease progresses unfavorably, the patient can use antibiotics.

 Adenoidectomy, tonsillectomy and ventilation tube placement are some of the surgical treatments that may be prescribed by your doctor in cases where the infection is widespread and medical treatment is no longer effective.